thefzmoon/Fortnite-API-Tracker/README.md

 # Fortnite-API-Tracker
- A plaintext tracker using the Fortnite-API
+ A fortnite tracker which exports the info into the terminal and optionally into a  text file.

 ## Documentation
  To use this follow these steps: